flippi321/flippi321/README.md

-### Welcome to my GitHub! 👨‍💻
+## Welcome to my GitHub! 👨‍💻
-👋 Hey there!
+#### 👋 Hey there!
 I'm Christoffer Brevik.

-🎓 Currently, I'm pursuing my Bachelor's in Software Engineering at the esteemed NTNU University in Trondheim.
+#### 🎓 Currently, I'm pursuing my Bachelor's in Software Engineering at NTNU University, Trondheim.

-🖥️ On this GitHub repository, you'll find a mix of my academic journey and my passion.
+#### 🖥️ On this GitHub repository, you'll find a mix of my academic journey and my passion.
 From school assignments to unique projects I dive into during my free time, every piece of code here tells a story of my growth as a developer and my enthusiasm for innovation.

-💡 Whether you're here to explore, collaborate, or just to say hi, I'm thrilled to have you!
+#### 💡 Whether you're here to explore, collaborate, or just to say hi, I'm thrilled to have you!
 Let's code, learn, and grow together.

 ---